VoronDesign/VoronUsers/printer_mods/TaffoFox/Ender-3-Pro-to-Switchwire/readme.md

-Ender 3 Pro and V2 to Switchwire Mod
+Ender 3 Pro/V2 to Switchwire mod.

-## Based off Triano's mod.
+## Credits for original mod goes to Triano.
+Currently being updated and maintained by TaffoFox#1571

 This is a conversion of the Ender 3 Pro and V2 to a Switchwire type coreXZ printer.
 My goal was to use most of the Ender 3 components while maintaining the core Voron design look and feel.